ghex-org/GHEX/doc_src/scope/scope.rst

 ------------------------

 The context manages the underlying transport layer.
-Among its tasks are initialization, connectivity setup, commpunication end-point management, network topology exploration.
+Among its tasks are initialization, connectivity setup, communication end-point management, network topology exploration.
 It is the first entity that is created and the last that is being destroyed.
 Contexts maintain state information that the *communicators* need in order to function.
 In other words, communicators (presented below) cannot outlive the contexts from where they were obtained.